skydread1/blog/README.md

 ## 🐍 AWS Beanstalk

-You cna have a look at this [EB guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html) on deploying django app to EB.
+You can have a look at this [EB guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create-deploy-python-django.html) on deploying django app to Elastic Beanstalk.

 First, we need to be sure all the packages are present in the requirements.txt: